 Retail Management Internship

-The Retail Center has developed a unique retail internship program.
+The Miller Center has developed a unique retail internship program.
 Each summer, over 100 undergraduates receive internships with retailers participating in the program.
 The internship gives students an opportunity to assess their potential for a retail career in their participating firm.

 Retailers involved with our internship program are: Dillard's, Walgreens, Target, Belk, jcpenney, Bealls, Brown Shoe, Macy's, PetSmart, Sears, City Furniture, Kohl's, BrandsMart, Build-A-Bear Workshop, Chico's, Hess, Mattress Firm and Firestone Complete Auto Care.

 Internships are taken for course credit.
-Students produce and submit, to the Retail Center, a series of assignments intended to assure both the students and their retailer employers that that internship is a meaningful, educational experience.
+Students produce and submit, to the Miller Center, a series of assignments intended to assure both the students and their retailer employers that that internship is a meaningful, educational experience.

 Retail Interns are paid a salary and exposed to a variety of retail experiences as part of the management team.